We may earn a commission if you make a purchase through some of the links in this post. Your support of this site is much appreciated.

 Ultrasonic diffusers spray a mist of already diluted essential oils into the air.
 Most diffusers call for 5 drops of oil in about 4-6 oz. of water.
 The dilution here is already less than 1% and then this is being further diluted by the volume of air in the room.
 Obviously if you stand right next to the mist you will inhale more, but generally this is still pretty safe.

-According to noted expert Robert Tisserand, ultrasonic diffusers should be run for 30-60 minutes at a time only when needed.
+According to noted expert Robert Tisserand, ultrasonic diffusers should be run for 30-60 minutes at a time only when needed (in general).
 Rest periods between diffusion cycles should be at least 30-60 minutes.
 He does not recommend routine diffusion around children unless doses are extremely low (a few drops per day or less).

 Nebulizers: Concentration and Time